tenggaard/Embedded_understanding/README.md

 In this project, I will attempt to formalize computational methods, that can identify words, that are understood most differently between two corpora, although they apparently seem to refer to the same.
 More specifically, I will attempt to utilize word embeddings to elicit differences in how words are used, and subsequently explore whether this can be interpreted as differences in understanding.

-Polysemy (many-sign, many meanings or significations) is sometimes 'reduced' to a shared set of categories (fx. apple reffering to either a fruit or a company).
+Polysemy (many-sign, many meanings or significations) is sometimes 'reduced' to a set of disjoint contexts (e.g. apple reffering to either a fruit or a company).
 But even for one of these options (e.g. apple as a company), how different people understand what apple is might be very polysemic.
 This does not refer to ones sentiment towards apple (whether one supports, barely knows of or hates apple products, although it might be related), but to the very way in which apple is understood by the subject using the word.

 One might e.g. expect that what apple is on r/Capitalism is different from what it is on e.g. r/Socialism or r/Technology.
 Such difference might at first not seem to hinder debates and discussions - they do to some degree all agree on what apple points out or refers to (what it denotes).
-But these differences might nonetheless represent what could tentatively be called dis-understanding; situations in which the 'real' reference seem agreed upon, yet what that reference is, is contested.
+But these differences might nonetheless represent what could tentatively perhaps be called dis-understanding; situations in which the 'real' reference seem agreed upon, yet what that reference is, is contested.

+# Approach

+The idea I have pursued so far is a 'direct, global' comparison of two static embeddings:
+1. Train an embedding on two corpora
+1. Align the embeddings, by rotating one of the embeddings to best match the other (orthogonal transformation)
+1. Identify words with highest and lowest aligned distance

+I have also considered the following alternatives:
+1. Indirect, static comparison of two embedding (i.e. measures that do not require alignment)
+    1. Indirect, global comparison: For each word, compare its distance to all other words between the two embeddings
+    1. Indirect, local comparison: For each word, compare its neighboorhodd, e.g. the overlap among the N nearest neighbors
+1. Dynamic embedding of single corpus:
+    1. Obtain a representation of each token of each word type in the combined corpus, from a pretrained, dynamic embedding (e.g. from BERT, perhaps with finetuning)
+    1. Cluster the word representations for each type (to capture disjoint context such as apple (fruit) and apple (company).
+That is, each word is now split up into multiple senses.
+    1. For each cluster (word sense), calculate a measure of dispersion - highly dispersed clusters would be candidate words
+    1. One advantage, is that this would also allow for a more targeted local projection, only based on other words associated to the particular sense of the word type
+    1. One disadvantage is that the dispersion might not relate to between-corpora differences, but could be due to within-corpus effects.
+This would still be interesting, particular if I can somehow couple this to authors/subreddits.
+1. Dynamic embedding of two corpora:
+    1. Similar to first three steps for the dynamic embedding of single corpus - clusters obtained across corpora, to ensure they are shared
+    1. Splitting by corpora, each token is then assigned to the nearest cluster
+    1. Instead of calculating cluster dispersion, this would for each cluster (each sense of each word) then measure the distance between the clusters in the two corpora.

+Unfortunately (in terms of being new) / encouraging (in terms of being feasible and promising), something along the lines of the dynamic options above has was published last year: [Analysing Lexical Semantic Change with Contextualised Word Representations](https://www.aclweb.org/anthology/2020.acl-main.365/)

-# Methodology
+# Embedding methodology

 The embedding of a corpus is an attempt to represent (semantic) similarities between words based on the distribution (co-occurence) of words in the corpus.
 Here, I will briefly elaborate on three challenges when working with word embeddings, and how handling these challenges might look, when the focus is to represent a particular corpus as well as possible (as opposed to say generalize the embedding to be usable in different settings):
 1. Corpus preprocessing prior to embedding